kubestash/docs/docs/guides/kubedump/namespace/index.md

 **Wait for BackupSession:**

 Now, wait for the next backup schedule.
-You can watch for `BackupSession` crd using the following command,
+You can watch for `BackupSession` CR using the following command,

 ```bash
 $ Every 1.0s: kubectl get backupsession -n demo -l=kubestash.com/invoker-name=kube-system-backup                                               anisur: Fri Feb 23 18:34:53 2024